Experience Astronomy

 Online, graded quizzes and exams, so you can take a break from correcting your child’s work.

-NEW!
 Lesson outlines to help your student grasp important concepts, learn new terms, and help with note taking.

 Curriculum guide to help you and your student understand how the course works and how to use the online planetarium when the weather isn’t cooperating.